Updated: February 8th, 2026

 Healthy digestion promotes healthy hormones – and weight loss!

-After I teach the women I treat about how digestion can impact hormonal balance and keep unwanted weight around, they often make these simple changes and have great success shedding those pounds.
+After I teach women about how digestion can impact hormonal balance and keep unwanted weight around, they often make these simple changes and have great success shedding those pounds.

 This was the case with Marisol.
 And once she improved her digestive system and hormonal balance, it turned out that she could lose weight– on a very simple and easy to follow whole foods diet.

 Because there are so many things that can create havoc in your gut, it may take a while to find just the right combination of changes.
-But be persistent – I promise it’s worth it!
+Be persistent – I promise it’s worth it!